douglas-george/timberhearth/storybook/story.md

 Jessica’s mother stood behind the bakery stall, handing out steaming buns and honey twists.
 She looked serene as always, though Jessica had noticed her hands kneading dough faster than usual that morning.

-“Take these to the square,” her mother had said earlier, pressing a basket of rolls into her arms.
+”Take these to the square,” her mother had said earlier, pressing a basket of rolls into her arms.
 “But no lingering.
 Tonight is your night, Jessica.”

 And so here she was, lingering all the same.

-“Two more meat pies,” Gabriel said, appearing at her side.
+”Two more meat pies,” Gabriel said, appearing at her side.
 He had crumbs on his tunic and a satisfied grin.
 “Don’t look at me like that.
 I’m storing up energy for the climb.”

 Jessica rolled her eyes but handed him a napkin anyway.